imaging-formats/yaozarrs/docs/user_guide.md

 ---

 !!! success "You're ready!"
     You now understand the OME-NGFF specification and how to work with it using yaozarrs.
-Choose your path above and start building cloud-native bioimaging solutions!
+Happy imaging!